 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-Welcome to the third annual Run Like a Wolf Virtual Challenge with the Wolf Conservation Center!
-We're challenging you to get outside to complete 100 miles on foot or 200 miles on a bike during the month of August.
+Welcome to the fourth annual Run Like a Wolf Virtual Challenge with the Wolf Conservation Center!
+We're challenging you to get outside and complete 100 miles on foot or 200 miles on a bike during the month of August.

-Grab up to 3 friends and complete your challenge as a relay team, or build a full-distance team with 10+ members to receive $10 off each registration fee!
+Does 100 or 200 miles feel too ominous?
+Grab up to 3 friends and band together to complete your challenge mileage as a relay team!
+Or, build a full-distance team – there's no limit to team size and groups of 10 or more receive $10 off each member's registration fee.

-The Wolf Conservation Center (WCC), located in South Salem, New York, is a 501(c)(3) not-for-profit environmental organization protecting and preserving North America's wolf populations through education, advocacy, and active species recovery.
-Through onsite, offsite, and virtual educational programs featuring the WCC's three Ambassador wolves, the WCC teaches people of all ages about wolf biology, ecology, and behavior, and equips them with the tools and knowledge to become better activists and stewards of the natural world.
-As participants in the federal Species Survival Plans (SSP) for critically endangered red wolves and Mexican gray wolves, the WCC is also a leading center for the breeding and pre-release care of critically endangered wolves.
+The Wolf Conservation Center (WCC), located in South Salem, New York, is a 501(c)(3) not-for-profit environmental organization protecting and preserving North America's wolf populations through education, advocacy, research, and active species recovery.
+Through onsite, offsite, and virtual educational programs featuring the WCC's Ambassador wolves, the Center teaches people of all ages about wolf biology, ecology, and behavior, and equips them with the tools and knowledge to become better activists and stewards of the natural world.
+As participants in the federal Saving Animals from Extinction (SAFE) program, the Wolf Conservation Center is also a leading center for the breeding and pre-release care of critically endangered red wolves and Mexican gray wolves.

 Like this page and invite your friends on Facebook.